srbaker/aceunit/README.md

 ## Prerequisites
 AceUnit needs the following things to work:
-* `bash` version 5 or `zsh`.
+* `bash` version 5, `ksh`, or `zsh`.
   This doesn't affect your work.
   For your work you can continue to use any shell you like.
-  Just the aceunit script itself needs `bash` version 5 or `zsh` to run.
+  Just the aceunit script itself needs `bash` version 5, `ksh`, or `zsh` to run.
-  Package maintainers on systems that do not support one-of-n dependencies should choose the one that's more likely to be present, for example, bash 5 on Linux or zsh on macOS.
+  Package maintainers on systems that do not support one-of-n dependencies should choose the one that's more likely to be present, for example, bash 5 on Linux, ksh on Solaris, or zsh on macOS.
 * A tool that can extract a symbol table from an object file, like `nm`, `objdump`, or `readelf`.
   Package maintainers on systems that do not support one-of-n dependencies should choose the tool that's most likely to be present.
 * A C compiler suite.